How VA Appraisals Work

 Reed Letson, Owner, Elevation Mortgage

-When the Appraisal Comes in Below Value
+When the VA Appraisal Comes in Low

 Your Options When Value Comes in Low